-Therefore, the study submitted in your adaptation, as currently reported in your dossier, does not cover the specifications of the corresponding OECD TG.
+Therefore, the study submitted in your adaptation, as currently reported in your dossier, does not provide an adequate and reliable coverage of the key parameters of the corresponding OECD TG.

 Column 2 of Annex VIII, Section 8.6.1. provides that an experimental study for this endpoint is not needed if a reliable sub-chronic (90 days) or chronic toxicity study is available.